 This interesting dialog paints vivid pictures about the cause and effect relationships between various spinal conditions and pathologies.
 This treatise is must-read material for anyone who has been diagnosed with the most common forms of back or neck pain.

-Cause and effect seems like a simple concept.
+Back pain cause and effect seems like a simple concept.
 One suspected source problem comes into being and subsequently causes a consequence.
 The modern medical sector relies heavily on the idea of cause and effect, since this concept tells doctors which condition is the root causation and which is merely a symptomatic expression of that root causation.

 For example, fever is a common effect of many causes, including viral or bacterial contamination on a systemic level.
 If doctors did not utilize cause and effect theory, they would spend their time trying to manage the fever, rather than finding effectively ways of curing the underlying cause; the infection.